 BE (Hons); MBA; MAICD

-Andrew is a company director and joined the Board in 2015.
-He serves on a number of boards and advisory boards in the commercial and not-for-profit sectors.
-Andrew is also a Vice Chancellor's Professorial Fellow at Monash University and the National Wind Farm Commissioner.
+A company director who serves on a number of boards in the government, commercial and not-for-profit sectors.
+He is also a Professorial Fellow at Monash University and the National Wind Farm Commissioner.
 Andrew’s commercial career covered a variety of industries in Australia, Asia and the Americas and was the Victorian Commissioner to the Americas.
 Andrew holds a Bachelor of Engineering with first class honors from Monash University and an MBA from Georgetown University.
 He has been a Director since 2015.

-Stephanie has over 20 years’ experience in the media industry.
+Stephanie has over 20 years' experience in the media industry.
 She was Head of Marketing and Publicity for Network Ten in Melbourne for 13 years and since 2013 has consulted in strategic marketing and communications to a number of Australia's big entertainment organisations including the Australian Radio Network, Fremantle Media, and Essential Media.
 She is currently consulting to the AFL and Bowel Cancer Australia.
-Stephanie joined the Board in 2015.
 Stephanie survived stage 3 bowel cancer in 2012.
 She has been a Director since 2015.

 Professor Jane Visvader